KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 3. Transaction reporting:
 •	Analysis: Transaction reports provide users with insights into their payment history and remaining balances.
-•	Reflection: Generating detailed and comprehensible transaction reports is important for users to track their historical data and they will be able to get insights from the reports.
+•	Reflection: Generating detailed and comprehensible transaction reports is important for users to track their historical data, and they will be able to get insights from the reports.

 4. Mortgage editing:
 •	Analysis: Mortgage agreements may need adjustments over time to accommodate changes in circumstances or preferences.
 Users require the ability to edit specific details of their mortgage while maintaining data accuracy and consistency. <br>